 - 1. Employees below the Control Point will receive a wage increase on May 1 in accordance with the above merit grid based upon their performance evaluation.
 Such employees who have not reached the control point on November 1 of the same year will be eligible to receive the same percentage wage increase s/he received on May 1, unless the Police Chief or his designee believes a performance evaluation is necessary.
 If a performance evaluation is necessary, the Police Chief or his designee will conduct a performance evaluation for the six (6) month time period between May and November.
 Effective November 1, such employee whose performance was evaluated will be eligible to receive an additional wage increase, either higher, lower, or the same as s/he received on May 1 in accordance with the merit grid. - 2.
-Employees hired prior to May 1, 2018 who are currently exceeding the Range Maximum will receive a 3.5% wage increase on May 1, 2022 and will not be eligible for the merit system noted above.
-Employees hired prior to May 1, 2018 who are currently exceeding the Range Maximum will receive a 2.0% wage increase on May 1 for the remaining years of this contract and will not be eligible for the merit system noted above.

-- 3. The Village Manager, in his or her discretion, reserves the right to adjust the salary range by more than 1.0% (2% in 2025 & 2026).
-Once the Control Point is adjusted, the Range Min and the Range Max will also increase to maintain the same dollar range (e.g. the range for the CSO is \$22,889, so the minimum would remain \$11,444.50 less than the Control Point and the maximum would remain \$11,444.50 more than the Control Point). - 4.
-Upon ratification of this agreement, Records Clerks shall receive a 3.5% cost of living increase to their current salaries.
+Employees who have not reached the Range Maximum will receive a wage increase on May 1 in accordance with the merit system noted above.
+Should an employee not qualify for a 2.5% increase (i.e., they have received an overall rating of less than 3.5), that employee shall be re-evaluated within the following six (6) months, and should the employee's new rating then have increased to 3.5 or greater, said employee shall receive the difference between the 2.5% increase and the percentage increase the employee received as a result of the initial evaluation on a going forward basis and effective the first pay period following the performance review showing that the 3.5 overall rating has been attained. - 3.
+Employees hired prior to May 1, 2018, who are currently exceeding the Range Maximum will receive a 1.5% wage increase on May 1 and will not be eligible for the merit system noted above. - 4.
+The salary range will be adjusted each year by a minimum of 1.0%.
+The Village Manager, in his or her discretion, reserves the right to adjust the salary range by more than 1.0%.
+Once the Control Point is adjusted, the Range Min and the Range Max will also increase to maintain the same dollar range (e.g. the range for the CSO is \$22,889, so the minimum would remain \$11,444.50 less than the Control Point and the maximum would remain \$11,444.50 more than the Control Point). - 5.
+As consideration for the modification to the Merit Program, prior to applying 2018 wage increases, Caleca will be adjusted to \$51,390.32 annually and Filippini will be adjusted to \$52,273.44, and 2018 increases shall be applied from that basis.